-The principal considerations for our determination that performing procedures relating to the quantitative goodwill impairment assessment for reporting units A and B is a critical audit matter are (i) the significant judgment by management when developing the fair value of the reporting units; (ii) a high degree of auditor judgment, subjectivity, and effort in performing procedures and evaluating management's significant assumptions related to revenue growth, profit margins and the discount rate; and (iii) the audit effort involved the use of professionals with specialized skill and knowledge.
+The principal considerations for our determination that performing procedures relating to the impairment assessment for indefinite-lived intangible assets is a critical audit matter are (i) the significant judgment by management when developing the fair value estimate of the indefinite-lived intangible assets; (ii) a high degree of auditor judgment, subjectivity, and effort in performing procedures and evaluating management's significant assumptions related to the discount rate and the royalty rate; and (iii) the audit effort involved the use of professionals with specialized skill and knowledge.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-These procedures included testing the effectiveness of controls relating to management's quantitative annual goodwill impairment assessment, including controls over the valuation of reporting units A and B. These procedures also included, among others (i) testing management's process for developing the fair value estimates of the A and B reporting units (ii) evaluating the appropriateness of the income and market approaches, (iii) testing the completeness and accuracy of underlying data used in the approaches, and (iv) evaluating management's significant assumptions related to revenue growth, profit margins and the discount rate.
-Evaluating management's significant assumptions related to revenue growth and profit margins involved evaluating whether the assumptions used by management were reasonable considering the current and past performance of the reporting units, the consistency with external market and industry data and whether these assumptions were consistent with evidence obtained in other areas of the audit.
-Professionals with specialized skill and knowledge were used to assist in the evaluation of the income and market approaches and the discount rate assumption.
+These procedures included testing the effectiveness of controls relating to management's impairment assessment, including controls over the valuation of the Company's indefinite-lived intangible assets.
+These procedures also included, among others (i) testing management's process for developing the fair value estimate for the indefinite-lived intangible assets; (ii) evaluating the appropriateness of the relief from royalty method; (iii) testing the completeness and accuracy of underlying data used in the relief from royalty method and (iv) evaluating the reasonableness of the significant assumptions used by management related to the discount rate and the royalty rate.
+Evaluating management's assumptions related to the discount rate and the royalty rate involved evaluating whether the assumptions used by management were reasonable considering (i) observable royalty rates of comparable businesses and other industry factors; and (ii) whether these assumptions were consistent with evidence obtained in other areas of the audit.
+Professionals with specialized skill and knowledge were used to assist in evaluating (i) the appropriateness of the Company's relief from royalty method and (ii) the reasonableness of the discount rate and royalty rate assumptions.

-/s/ PricewaterhouseCoopers LLP New York, New York
+/s/ PricewaterhouseCoopers LLP New York, New York February 21, 2023

-February 22, 2022